5 facts about electric vehicles you didn’t know

 According to VMLY&R Chief Innovation Officer Keith Timimi, projections show the growth of chargers is significantly faster than the growth of electric vehicles - which likely means no long waits when you need to charge your car.

 One also does not necessarily have to wait a long time to wait for their vehicles to be fully charged.
-Last year, ComfortDelGro announced that it would introduce charging stations that will take a mere 30 minutes to fully charge an electric vehicle5.
+In 2018, ComfortDelGro announced that it would introduce charging stations that will take a mere 30 minutes to fully charge an electric vehicle6.
 That’s even faster than charging your phone!

 5. Financing for electric vehicles is no different to your usual car loan